squidboo/stories/The_Secret_Society_of_FUN.md

 I opened my mouth.
 Streams of toys flow from my mouth.
 Out of my eyes come sweets.
 I wasn't made to kill.

 ## Chapter 2

-Fun fact: The first ever smiley face bots were made by Sylcie.

 "When the smiley bots came nobody knows.
 Where they come from nobody knows.
 But me.
 You see, I'm a programmer.
 An engineer.
 I made the smiley bots.
 I know who they are.
 We'll go together, me, C.G. and the first smiley bot.